A mixed precision preconditioned Jacobi method for the symmetric eigenvalue problem: Conclusions

 \section{Conclusions}

-We have proposed a mixed precision Jacobi method for computing the eigenvalue decomposition of a real symmetric matrix.
-We first use an eigensolver to compute the eigenvalue decomposition of the original real symmetric matrix at low precision and then a low-precision matrix of eigenvectors is obtained.
-Then by using the modified Gram-Schmidt method to the low-precision eigenvector matrix, a high-precision orthogonal matrix is computed, which is employed as an initial guess of the Jacobi method.
-The rounding error analysis and quadratic convergence of the proposed method are discussed.
-We also present a mixed precision one-side Jacobi method for computing the singular values and singular vectors of a real matrix.
-The numerical results show the efficiency of the proposed mixed precision Jacobi method over the classical Jacobi method.
-Moreover, the parallel mixed precision Jacobi method can achieve higher speedup on GPUs.
+In this paper, we give the error analysis for a single step or sweep of the Jacobi method in floating point arithmetic.
+Then we propose a mixed precision preconditioned Jacobi method for computing the eigenvalue decomposition of a real symmetric matrix and a mixed precision preconditioned one-sided Jacobi method for the singular value problem.
+The corresponding rounding error analysis is studied.
+Our numerical experiments show the efficiency of the proposed mixed precision Jacobi method over the classical Jacobi method.
+Moreover, our algorithms can achieve higher speedup on GPUs.
 An interesting question is how to develop a mixed precision method for the generalized eigenvalue problem.
 This needs further study.